xenloops/secure_org/strategy/metrics.md

 ### Rate of New Vulnerabilities
 * Metric: Number of new vulnerabilities discovered over time.
-* Rationale: Shows how many new vulnerabilites introduced by custom software.
+* Rationale: Shows how many new vulnerabilities introduced by custom software.
 * Report: Numbers by application/team and in aggregate.
 * Sources: Custom code scanning tools.
 * Frequency: Weekly.